higeshogun/mcp-fdc3/README.md

 - **`server`** - utilities to generate FDC3 resources (e.g. `Fdc3Resource`) in an MCP server.
 - **`client`** - functions (e.g. `handleMcpFdc3Resource`) to process the FDC3 resources and handle the automatic invocation of appropriate FDC3 API methods.

-This repo also contains 3 associated projects that can be used to test and demonstrate the `server` and `client` libraries:
+This repo also contains three associated projects that can be used to test and demonstrate the `server` and `client` libraries:

 - **`backend-mcp-server-ts`** - a basic MCP Server built using [express](https://www.npmjs.com/package/express), [@modelcontextprotocol/sdk](https://www.npmjs.com/package/@modelcontextprotocol/sdk), and the MCP-FDC3 `server` library.
 - **`backend-ai-agent-ts`** - a basic AI Agent built using [express](https://www.npmjs.com/package/express), [langchain](https://www.npmjs.com/package/langchain) and [@modelcontextprotocol/sdk](https://www.npmjs.com/package/@modelcontextprotocol/sdk).
 Uses an [OpenAI](https://openai.com/) model together with the tools from the `backend-mcp-server-ts` service.